lgbt-foundation/whitepaper/whitepaper.md

 Blockchain technology offers new forms of technical innovation for the greater good of the LGBT community.
 Its decentralized nature also ties into the decentralized and grassroots movement that launched the overall LGBT acceptance movement in the first place.
 And while there are benefits and challenges with the current state of blockchain technologies, they do present untold opportunities to innovate and use technology for good.

 Reserach on the blockchain is moving incredibly fast and while we have already conducted an extensive 3 month technical feasibility study and implemented initial smart contracts, the details discussed below (including the use of the Ethereum blockchain) are subject to change during the course of development.
-We are certain, that the available infrastructure to allow us to focus on real life use cases.
-This project does not intend to add a significant technological addition to the Ethereum ecosystem, but rather leverage existing technologies to provide value and day-to-day use cases tailored towards the global LGBT community.
+We are certain that the available infrastructure and math currently exists to allow us to focus on real life use cases and will only improve as time goes on (e.g. the Ethereum network will almost certainly be able to handle more scale with the upcoming Casper<sup>token-9</sup> release, etc.).
+This project does not intend to add a significant technological addition to the Ethereum ecosystem, but rather to build on top of existing technologies to provide value and practical day-to-day use cases tailored towards the global LGBT community that would not be possible without the blockchain.

 ### Why issue a token?

 Crypto-currencies have several high-level benefits that are tailored toward the core missions described in this paper, including:

 #### Decentralized

 The LGBT Token is built on top of a decentralized ledger and while some partners might choose to implement off-chain solutions for performance reasons, the decentralized nature of the Ethereum network is important as an independent and immutable trust layer between the participating parties.
 The LGBT Token is explicitly intended as a digital asset that can be used across apps and businesses.
-The decentralized nature is using consensus algorithms to settle transaction and is therefore immune to centralized or government control.
-Furthermore, its free of discrimination - everyone with an internet connection and phone can access crypto-currency.
+It is decentralized in nature since it uses trustless consensus algorithms to settle transactions and is therefore immune to centralized/government control.
+Furthermore, it is free of discrimination - everyone with an internet connection and phone can access and benefit from crypto-currency.

 #### Cheap Micropayments

-The blockchain, especially in conjunction with off-chain master-node transactions, brings the promise of much faster and much cheaper transaction fees than are typical when paying by credit card.
+The blockchain, especially in conjunction with off-chain master-node transactions, brings the promise of much faster and much cheaper transactions than are typical when paying by credit card (or even cash, when you factor in withdrawal and monthly bank charges).

-LGBT Token are intented to be used for payment at brick and mortar stores by showing the cashier a QR-code of your public wallet key.
-You can earn tokens for being a loyal customer in the form of discounted purchases where your loyalty is securely and privately stored on the LGBT blockchain.
+LGBT Token are intented to be used for payment at brick and mortar stores by showing the cashier a QR-code of your public key by opening your mobile wallet app.
+You can earn tokens for being a loyal customer in the form of discounted purchases by securely and privately storing loyalty data on the LGBT blockchain.

 Apps that implement the LGBT Token will be able to charge micropayments for unlocking app features that are otherwise usually packaged as subscriptions.
-Being forced to pay a minimum transaction fee of at least 2% and usually a minimum absolute amount like 0.01 USD leaves no room to charge for single uses of features.
+Being forced to pay a minimum transaction fee of at least 2% and usually a minimum absolute amount like 0.01 USD leaves no room to charge for single use feature purchases such as viewing a single piece of content or temporarily unlocking extra functionality.

 Conversely, users can be rewarded micropayments for ensuring a healthy community or by adding value to the participating apps, for example by generating content, flagging abusive behavior or by simply reporting bugs.<sup>token-7</sup> This aligns incentives since they are monetarily motivated to generate content but have the option to opt-out, for example while they stake a certain number of LGBT tokens.
-Staking can also be used to provide features such as boosting a profile's exposure in a social media app context while that user is staking tokens.
+The staking mechanism (which is essentially submitting tokens as a deposit in exchange for some functionality) can also be used to provide features such as boosting a profile's exposure in a social media app context for the period that the user is staking tokens.

 #### LGBT Identity and Pseudonymity

 Creating a trusted and decentralized identity layer that can be used across the launch partners and others allows a reputation system where each participating party can record the reputations of each within their ecosystem or community and make that information available for others.
 The pseudonymity allows users to protect their physical identities while giving them credibility and authority within the system.

-> By putting *encrypted* identity on the blockchain, there is less fraud and people can trust a decentralized trustless system through asymmetric encryption
+> By putting *encrypted* identity on the blockchain, there is less fraud and people can trust a decentralized trustless system thanks to asymmetric encryption public-private key encryption<sup>token-6</sup>.

 #### Voting & Decentralized Governance